Romanian Cyrillic alphabet: Table of correspondence

-The Romanian Cyrillic alphabet was close to the contemporary version of the Early Cyrillic alphabet of the Old Church Slavonic liturgical language.
+The Romanian Cyrillic alphabet was close to the contemporary version of the Early Cyrillic alphabet of the Church Slavonic liturgical language.

 Unregulated transitional alphabets

 Starting with the 1830s and ending with the official adoption of the Latin alphabet, there were no regulations for writing Romanian, and various alphabets using Cyrillic and Latin letters, besides the mid-transitional version in the table above, were used, sometimes two or more of them in a single book.
 The following table shows some of the many alphabets used in print.

 Example of Romanian Cyrillic text

 According to a document from the 1850s, this is how the Romanian Lord's Prayer looked in Cyrillic script.
 Transcriptional values correspond to the above table.